learn-co-curriculum/learn-git-workflow-osx/README.md

 end
 ```

 You haven't even written a line of code yet and we're asking you to read some very abstract and complex code and try to reach for any footing or understanding.
 We believe in you.
 We believe you can infer and deduce and understand a bit of the code above, even with no experience.
-Your mind incredibly powerful, challenge it confronting the unknown.
+Your mind is  incredibly powerful.
+Challenge yourself confronting the unknown, that's how learning works.

 Beyond all the syntax and code above, can you decipher what we're asking for?
 What the lab requires you to do?
 How the test works?
 Again, even if you only get 10% of the expectations of the test, that's still something.
 And while you do that, 4 things will happen.